Florida Residential Lease Agreement

 Applies to Florida rental properties of five or more individual dwelling units.

-Landlords who ask for a security deposit must provide a written disclosure of how the funds will be kept.
+Florida landlords can’t ask for a security deposit without a written disclosure of how the funds will be kept.
 They also must provide general information about security deposits and how they work in Florida.

 This disclosure has a number of legal requirements.
 It must include the following information:

-• Name and address of the depository where the amounts are held (alternatively, can affirm that the landlord has posted a legally compliant surety bond)
+• Name and address of the place where the amounts are held (or can document that the landlord has posted a compliant surety bond)

-• The tenant’s entitlement to interest on the deposit, if any
+• The interest the tenant gets on the deposit, if any

 • The following wording: